Ulcerative Colitis ICD 10: Key Codes and Their Implications

 Treatment Options:

-The goal of ulcerative colitis treatment is to induce and sustain remission, enhance quality of life, and prevent complications.
+The goal of ulcerative colitis treatment is to induce and sustain remission, increase quality of life, and prevent complications.
 Treatment strategies include:

 1. Medications

-Aminosalicylates, such as mesalamine, are used to treat mild to moderate diseases.
+Aminosalicylates, include mesalamine, are used to treat mild to moderate diseases.

-Corticosteroids: Used to treat moderate to severe flare-ups and reduce inflammation.
+Corticosteroids: Used to treat moderate to severe flare-ups & decrease inflammation.

-Immunomodulators: Medications such as azathioprine or mercaptopurine that help to keep the disease in remission.
+Immunomodulators: Medications like azathioprine or mercaptopurine that help to keep the disease in remission.

 Biologics include targeted therapy like infliximab and adalimumab for moderate to severe instances.